CurbSoftwareInc/caprover-curb-click-apps/README.md

 ## Contributors

-Thank you to all the contributors who participate in this project now and going forware.
+Thank you to all the contributors who participate in this project now and going forward.

 <table>
   <tr>